You would do anything to stop being an angry parent! But it feels like your child knows just the right buttons to press to fire you up!

-Later you can express it in a healthy and productive way.
+Later you can express it healthily and productively.

 Sometimes there are underlying causes as to why your children act out.
 You feel like they are just seeking attention.
 Figure out the reason behind it.

-There are times when they experience unsettling emotions and don’t know how to deal with that.
+There are times when they experience unsettling emotions and don’t know how to deal with them.
 As a parent, you need to find out what’s bothering them.

 Talk to them and let them know you are there for them.
 In most cases, that reassurance is all they need.

 When they constantly get on your nerves, spot your triggers and prepare for them.
 You must find some situations more difficult to deal with than others.

 Is it when they lie down on the supermarket floor and don’t want to go home?
 Is it a phrase that they repeatedly say?
 Or is it when they talk back disrespectfully?